Bios & Contact Us

 Portfolio: Prizes and Partnerships

 Julia lives in Melbourne, Australia, on unceded Wurundjeri land.
+She is a fiction writer, prose poet, and essayist, with a particular interest in realist forms of writing.
 Her novel, The Earth Does Not Get Fat (2018) was longlisted for the Indie Book Awards (debut fiction).
-Her short story collection: Bloodrust and other stories was published in 2022.
+Her short story collection, Bloodrust and Other Stories, was published in 2022.
 Julia is a practice-led researcher—an enthusiastic supporter of transdisciplinary, collaborative research practices, with a particular interest in neuro|psychoanalytic approaches to writing and creativity.
-Julia is Chair of the Australasian Association of Writing Programs (AAWP), the peak academic body representing the discipline of Creative Writing (Australasia).
-She is Associate Professor and Discipline Leader (Creative Writing) at Swinburne University.
+She is President|Chair of the Australasian Association of Writing Programs (AAWP), the peak academic body representing the discipline of Creative Writing (Australasia).
+Julia is Associate Professor and Discipline Leader (Creative Writing, Literature and Publishing) at Swinburne University, Melbourne.

 Deputy Chair